-- Religious holy days;

-- Required court appearances;

-- Activities related to obtaining United States citizenship;

-- Service as an election clerk; and

-- Documented health-care appointments, including absences for recognized services for students diagnosed with autism spectrum disorders.
+- Religious holy days; - Required court appearances; - Activities related to obtaining United States citizenship; - · Service as an election clerk; and - Sounding "Taps" at a military honors funeral in Texas for a deceased veteran (grades 6 12 only); - Documented health-care appointments, including absences for recognized services for students diagnosed with autism spectrum disorders.
+A note from the health-care provider must be submitted upon the student's return to campus.